Curren Price

-Curren De Mille Price, Jr. (born December 16, 1950, in Los Angeles, California) is an American politician of the Democratic Party, currently serving as a Los Angeles city council member for District 9.
+Curren De Mille Price Jr. (born December 16, 1950, in Los Angeles, California) is an American politician of the Democratic Party, currently serving as a Los Angeles city council member for District 9.
 Price was a California State Senator, representing the state's 26th Senate District which he won in the May 19, 2009 special election to fill the seat vacated by Mark Ridley-Thomas.
 He previously served as a member of the California State Assembly, representing the state's 51st Assembly District.
 He was first elected to that position in 2006, and was re-elected in 2008.
 Price resigned as state senator on July 1, 2013, to be sworn in as Los Angeles city councilman.
-Holly Mitchell was elected to succeed him in the state senate.

 Price's tenure as District 9 Councilman has been marked by accusations of pay to play and FBI investigations.

-Background and education

-Price attended Morningside High School and in 1967 became the first African-American to be elected as the school's student body president.

-After graduation from high school, Price earned a scholarship to attend Stanford University, and in 1972, he received a Bachelor of Arts degree from the school in political science.
-Thereafter, he studied law at Santa Clara University School of Law.
-He graduated in 1976 with a Juris Doctor in law.

-Following law school, Price worked for an export management company that represented companies in the sales of industrial products in Asia and the Middle East.
-From 1979 to 1989, Price lived in Washington, D.C., where he was active in the telecommunications industry (satellites, cellular, paging, and cable).
-As an advocate for minority enterprise, he was a featured speaker at conferences sponsored by the National Telecommunications and Information Administration of the U.S. Department of Commerce.

-Price returned to California in 1988, serving as a deputy to two members of the Los Angeles City Council.
+On June 13, 2023, Price was charged with ten criminal counts relating to corruption; including five counts of embezzlement of government funds, three counts of perjury, and two counts of conflict of interest.